andreig/andreig.github.io/README.md

 **Chief Therapy Officer**
 May 2020 - Present

 > - Fostered a culture across the organization of having conversations based on organizational
 > strategy and principles to create alignment with business.
 > - Helped create or redefine road-maps across the company with product & business counterparts.
 > - Fostered a culture of documentation and knowledge sharing across the organization.
 > - Drove the pandemic response in the work environment, seamless shifting the departments
->  from in-office to fully remote .
+>  from in-office to fully remote.
+> - Led the effort for accomplishing *encryption at rest* for databases and filesystems.

 **Director Of Engineering**
-Aug 2016 – May 2020, 3 yrs 10 mo
+Aug 2016 – May 2020, 3 yrs 10 mo[^bm_doe]
+[^bm_doe]: Ansible, ELK, MySQL, Prometheus & Grafana

 > - Ran pre-sales cycles for major European clients, tailoring services and products to meet customer needs,
 >  helping the closing deals of ~2M+ in revenue.
 Pre-sales activity included discovering details of business
 >   that the prospect has, tailoring solution presentations, preparing technical RFPs, creating and running PoCs.
 > - Led operations for streamlining new client onboarding, established a repeatable, clear process for both
->  technologists and account managers .
+>  technologists and account managers.
 Added traceability, significantly reduced complexity and time from
 >   contract signing to go-live.
 > - Initiated a technical debt reduction schedule, focusing 20% of the release cycles on improving security
 >  and stability,  drastically reducing technical debt in a concentrated fashion.
 Improved data storage,